never-m1nd/Telegram-Bot/README.md

-# tg_exhchange_rate_bot
-Telegram bot which provides exchange rates in Belarusbank.
+#Telegram bot which provides exchange rates in Belarusbank.